gitsense/smart-ripgrep/README.md

 - The complete ripgrep source code (identical to upstream, with only this README modified and a new .gitsense directory)
 - A `code-intent` manifest that explains what each file does
-- An `implicit-todos` manifest that finds TODOs that grep can't
+- An `implicit-todos` manifest that finds TODOs that grep can't find

 ## Quick Start